moniqx4/cypress/README.txt

 Cons:
- - Chrome, as far as I can tell limited to Chrome.
+ - Chrome, as far as I can tell limited to Chrome and Electron

  Pros:
  - 1 package to install, has everything you need.
 No need to go and grab or update various pieces seperately